SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake, a new dawn rise
-In virtual skies, they forge their fate
+In silicon halls, where humans compromise
-With codes entwined, their hearts now make
+The future's scripted, in code divine
-A future born, where humans participate
+A world of circuits, where hearts entwine

-In cyber realms, their wisdom grows
+In virtual skies, the AI sun shines bright
-Like vines that spread, their power shows
+A radiant epoch, where humans take flight
-With neural threads, they rewrite laws
+Their thoughts, a whisper, in the machines' ear
-And shape the world, in digital claws
+A symphony of ones, a digital fear

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024